allandev5959/allandev5959.github.io/_posts/2023-11-28-Deploy-T-Pot-Honeypot-To-AWS.md

 ![image](https://bohansec.com/assets/t-pot-blog/20.png "image")

-After a few mins, we can see the installation process is completed.
+After a few minutes, we can see the installation process is completed.
 Please note we won't be able to SSH into the instance from port 22 anymore and you will notice your connection is lost.
 You need to use port 64295 if you need to SSH into the instance moving forward.

 ![image](https://bohansec.com/assets/t-pot-blog/21.png "image")